 Alexandra has summered on Long Pond, in Belgrade since 1989, where she developed a love for the Maine way of life.
-Three years ago she moved to Maine after graduating from the University of Georgia with a B.A. in Mass Media Arts and a minor in Communication Studies.
+She moved to Maine after graduating from the University of Georgia with a B.A. in Mass Media Arts and a minor in Communication Studies.
 Through her studies, including her time as editor and chief of The Voice, she developed a passion for utilizing new media and creative design.
 An Atlanta, Georgia, native, she now lives on Messalonskee Lake with her husband Teddy where they enjoy paddle boarding with their dogs in the summer and ice skating in the winters.

 Before joining staff at NRCM in 1996, Joyce worked for many years at Bowdoin College as academic department coordinator for Languages and Social Services.
 Before that, she worked at Land and Water Associates in Hallowell.
 She is a member of several animal organizations that work to promote more compassionate and humane conditions for all animals.
 Joyce resides in Richmond.

 Gabrielle has lived in Maine since 2003.
 She has a B.S. in wildlife and fisheries from Texas A&M University and graduated with a M.S. in environmental science from Texas A&M University-Corpus Christi.
 Before joining NRCM, Gabrielle worked for a quasi-state agency in Texas as their Director of Environmental Affairs and as Director of Mission Advancement for an environmental education nonprofit in Maine.
 Her professional experience includes program management and implementation; grant research, writing, and administration; environmental testing; community outreach; and, environmental education.
 She enjoys traveling, paddling, hiking, skiing, and snowshoeing, and holds certifications in emergency management systems and wildland firefighting.
 In March of 2017, Gabrielle earned a NonProfit Management Certification from Duke University.